 The promise: “He who overcomes, I will make him a pillar in the temple of My God, and he shall go out not more” (Rev. 3:12).

 The “crown” here referred to is the “crown of life.”
 To receive this crown is to receive eternal life.
-The “key of David” is the key to life - eternal life (Rev. 1:18).
+The “key of David” is the key to life eternal (Rev. 1:18).
 How could someone “take” our crown of life.
 Answer: Through deception or temptation.
 So long as we “hold fast” to our faith, no one can take our promised crown.
 The verse makes clear that we can loose the crown IF we do not “hold fast” to Christ.

 To Laodicea: Christ says, “. . . buy from Me gold,” and “white garments,” and “eye salve.”
 Hear my voice and open the door” (Rev. 3:18-21).